 How To Solve Weld Line In Injection Molding?

-How to reduce weld line in injection molding, there are several approaches that can be taken,
+How to reduce weld line in injection molding, there are several approaches that can be taken:

 Injection Molded Part Design